rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![explore](explore1.PNG)

 ![explore2](explore2.PNG)

 It contains three modules
 	1. Filters
 	2. Visualization
 	3. Data
 ![sample](snowflakestorage.PNG)

 ### 4. Select the fields and  filters for your query tile’s <span id="fieldsandfilters"><span>

 First select data fileter, then choose relevant fields and filters for query tiles to visually analyze the insights of data

 ![filters](filterfields.PNG)

 ### 5. Configure your visualization options <span id="visualizations"><span>

 configuration options allows users to change the visualization based on various parameters
-a.
-Create and run your query.
+	1. Create and run your query.
-b.
-Click the Visualization tab to start configuring your visualization options.
+	1. Click the Visualization tab to start configuring your visualization options.
-c.
-Select the type of visualization that best displays your data.
+	1. Select the type of visualization that best displays your data.
 For more options, click … to the right of the displayed visualization options.
-d.
-Click Edit to configure the visualization option settings, such as naming and arranging chart axes, choosing the position and type of each data series, or 		    modifying the chart color palette.
+	1. Click Edit to configure the visualization option settings, such as naming and arranging chart axes, choosing the position and type of each data series, or 		    modifying the chart color palette.
-e.
-Once you have set up your query, click Run.
+	1. Once you have set up your query, click Run.
-f.
-Click Save to save the query as a tile on your dashboard.
+	1. Click Save to save the query as a tile on your dashboard.
-g.
-Same way we can add  multiple tiles to the dashboard
+	1. Same way we can add  multiple tiles to the dashboard

 ![config1](config1.PNG)